 - Use frequent but short episodes of exercise

-- Decrease level of activity or omit provoking activities if joint pain develops and persist for more than 1 hour.
+- Decrease the level of activity or omit provoking activities if joint pain develops and persists for more than 1 hour.

 - Balance work and rest to avoid muscular and total body fatigue.

-- Increase rest during flare of the disease.
+- Increase rest during a flare of the disease.